dryu99/boonwegig-pub/README.md

 - [x] look into weird errors you got with the edge function timing out on vercel logs
 - [ ] add loading files for every new client route
   - [ ] fix broken animation
+- [ ] why is the site breaking on safari? compared to chrome
 - [ ] maybe make instagram posts table
   - [ ] or add some kind of check for name + startdatetime?? idk
-- [ ] add where clause for music event fetch to only fetch valid events
+- [x] add where clause for music event fetch to only fetch valid events
-  - [ ] but if you do this you need to be aware that you need to manually approve events..
+  - [x] but if you do this you need to be aware that you need to manually approve events.. maybe do this once all fundamental stuff has been handled
-- [ ] think about how to handle pending reviews
-  - [ ] we should fetch only valid reviews on client
+  - [x] or maybe for now adjust query so that it only fetches PENDING and VALID events and nothing else
 - [ ] AFTER YOU FINISH FUNDAMENTAL CLIENT ROUTE STUFF do monorepo setup ❗️❗️❗️
+  - [ ] do repo search for VALID, PENDING, INVALID and replace them with shared ReviewStatus enum
+- [ ] read more about seo: https://nextjs.org/learn-pages-router/seo/web-performance/lcp
+- [ ] why isnt footer at bottom of screen for venue page?
+Have to scroll down
+- [ ] Plan of action for crowdsourcing
+    - Get a shit ton of users and build clout with venues and artists
+        - Can measure this with social media sentiment or something
+        - Add a button on artist/venue/concert pages for editing the info (that has to be approved by me first).
+If you’re getting a lot of edit requests its a good sign you’re building clout
+    - Send email/message to venues that you will be allowing users to create accounts to edit their respective venues.
+This will be a verified system where anyone can make an account, but they can only conduct actions after ive verified that theyre a legit artist or venue + theyre only allowed to edit their own pages.
+    - Keep scraping until instagram tells me to stop

 ## Scraper TODOs
+- [ ] maybe rename musicevent -> concert (both on client and scraper)
 - [ ] add createdat and updated at cols for many-many tables
 - [ ] look into moving scraper to github action. main blocker are files i persist across runs (e.g. cache, logs)
   - [ ] justify if this is worth the costs i'm spending on vps